ros-navigation/docs.nav2.org/docs/configuration_and_development/configuration_guide/core_servers/costmap_2d/costmap_filters/keepout_filter.md

 Type: `bool` Default: `false`

-:   When true, check if the robot is in a lethal keepout zone, if so, replaces those lethal costs with lethal_override_cost.
+:   When `true`, check if the robot is in a lethal keepout zone, if so, replaces those lethal costs with `lethal_override_cost`.

 ### **`<filter name>.lethal_override_cost`**